AstroJacobLi/astrojacobli.github.io/_posts/2019-03-15-HowToPython.md

   - Basic shell commands: `!` is external shell command, and `&` is to run this command as background.

 - Click + `control`: Jupyter supports multiple cursors, similar to Sublime Text.
 (Use `alt` on Windows)
 - [Jupyter extensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions): my favorite extensions are  Codefolding, Nofity and Code prettify.
+You can simply install it by `pip install jupyter_contrib_nbextensions` or `conda install -c conda-forge jupyter_contrib_nbextensions`.

 ### Formating strings